311 Cannon House Office Building

 These examples reinforce that the Nation must take a long-term perspective and account not only for risks based on previous experiences, but also consider evolving threats and hazards, including those caused by extreme weather that are linked to change in climate.
 Intergovernmental agencies and the scientific community, including the Intergovernmental Panel on Climate Change and the U.S. Global Change Research Program, warn that extreme weather may occur with increasing frequency.
 While it is always wise to consider future conditions, it is even more important for critical infrastructure.
 Infrastructure built now will be expected to operate under future stressor conditions, whatever they may be.
 As a result, it is a prudent investment to incorporate resilience into asset and system design and promote mitigation in existing infrastructure, rather than rebuild or redesign infrastructure after incidents occur.

 1 USGCRP (2009).
-Global Climate Change Impacts in the United States.
+Global Climate Change Impacts in the United States [Link no longer valid].
 Karl, T.R., J.M.
 Melillo, and T.C.
 Peterson (eds.).
 United States Global Change Research Program.
 Cambridge University Press, New York, NY, USA.

 2 Technical Report to the U.S. Department of Energy in Support or the National Climate Assessment (February 2012).
 Climate Change and Infrastructure, Urban Systems, and Vulnerabilities.
 Oak Ridge National Laboratory.